-Jeria L. Quesenberry, Ph.D. is an Associate Teaching Professor in the Information Systems Program in the Dietrich College of Humanities and Social Sciences at Carnegie Mellon University.
+Jeria L. Quesenberry, Ph.D. is a Teaching Professor in the Information Systems Program in the Dietrich College of Humanities and Social Sciences at Carnegie Mellon University.
 During my time at Carnegie Mellon, I have taught approximately 1,100+ individual students, advised over 65 semester-long student projects, and offered nine different courses across all levels of the program from first-year through senior year and at the graduate level.
 In 2014, I was honored to receive the Elliott Dunlap Smith Award for Distinguished Teaching and Educational Service.

 My research interests complement and support my teaching interests.
 They are directed at the study of organizational and societal influences on information systems work and the workforce.
 Specifically, I am interested in understanding the demands and motivations of information systems human capital and how these professionals react to their workplace environment, administrative structures, technologies and policies that accommodate them.
 My work has appeared in many leading journals and conferences including the Information Systems Journal, European Journal on Information Systems, Data Base for Advance in Information Systems, the International Conference on Information Systems, and she received the Journal of Global Information Management Outstanding Published Article of 2008.